binhxn/quick-gulp-setup/README.md

 - gulp-uglify
 - vinyl-buffer
 - vinyl-source-stream

-Will add an image optimizer soon!
+- ** Will add an image optimizer soon!

+## SCSS

+If you want to include multiple SCSS files, store them in the /scss folder and '@import' them in the style.scss file.